ForEvolve/StateR/README.md

 This project uses:

--   C# 9 record classes to ensure immutability and to simplify reducers.
+-   C# 9 record classes to ensure immutability and to simplify updaters.
 -   Dependency Injection to manage states (and everything else)

 # How to install?